boxenergie/script_Pi/README.md

-This script install the boxenergie on a Raspberry Pi.
+This script install the boxenergie on a Raspberry Pi and can take approximately 20 minutes.
+It needs an internet connection to work.

 This script will :
   * Update your raspberry